deadbrainwork/deadbrainwork/README.md

 - 📫 Reach me at **Linkedin.com/parnabsaha0**

-- ⚡ Fun fact **My favourite movies are TRON Legacy and Matrix which show both marvelous possibility and unfavaourable possibilty of AI which you should certainly check out.**
+- ⚡ Fun fact **My favourite movies are TRON Legacy and Matrix which totally decribes me as a nerd**

 ## 🚀 Languages and Tools: